Rivers State: Languages

 As a multi-cultural, multi-tribal region, Rivers State has much to offer in its diversity of people.
-Ikwerre,ogba,ekpeye,and Ijaw languages are the five major languages in Rivers State.
+Ikwerre, Ogba, Ekpeye, and Ijaw are the major languages in Rivers State.
 The area that makes up the modern state has been inhabited in one way or the other since the last year of the first millennium.
 The earliest known settled communities in what is now Rivers State include the Riverine Ijaw; Ogba, Ogoni, Ikwerre people and among other groups on the mainland.
 Today, over 26 distinct groups are recognized by the Rivers State government, each with its own language, lifestyle, and cultural heritage.but ikwerre being the most widely spoken.

 Multilingualism is a part of everyday life for the population of Rivers State and most of Nigeria.
 English, inherited from colonial rule is common and widely spoken in various forms in different localities.
 Some indigenous Riverians are also bilingual, speaking a mixture of English or Pidgin English with one of the native languages.
 This is partly due to the frequent exposure of the younger generations to foreign languages, especially in the country's largest cities.
 Excluding Pidgin, all other ones spoken in the state belong to either Benue–Congo or Ijoid and Ogoni Languages within the Niger–Congo language family.
-The Benue–Congo is subdivided into Cross River, edoid groups.
-The Ijoid languages are predominant around the creek belt, Ogoni languages - about 5 of them are spoken across the southern parts of the state,edoid group of languages is spoken in the Northern Areas of the Rivers State.
+The Benue–Congo is subdivided into Cross River, Edoid groups.
+The Ijoid languages are predominant around the creek belt, Ogoni languages - about 5 of them are spoken across the southern parts of the state, and the Edoid group of languages is spoken in the Northern Areas of the Rivers State.